 The 9th of July Avenue is the widest street in Buenos Aires and it gives pickpocketers a lot of movement and escape routes.
 Therefore, keep your belongings closer to you when you are around 9 de Julio Avenue.

-Is public transport in Buenos Aires safe?
+Is public transport in Buenos Aires safe for tourists?

 Taking a bus or metro in Buenos Aires is pretty easy and in general safe.